facebook/ThreatExchange/hashing/te-tag-query-java/README.md

     --tags testing_java_post
 ```

+# Examples of using the API wrappers

+The above examples use the `te-tag-query-java` script.
+However, if you'd like more easily copyable examples of using the API, you can look at `APIExamples.java` in the current directory.

 # Bare-curl notes

 As noted at the top of this document, the `TETagQuery` program is intended to be a reference design -- for you to use as-is, or to help you write tooling in other languages.